grossesbewirken/jobrouter/README.md

 = = = = = = = = = = = = = = = = = = = = = = = =

-If you designers wanne have fun, activate the SASS-WATCHER (npx sass --watch input.scss output.css)
+If you designers wanne have fun, activate the SASS-WATCHER (npx sass --watch index.scss index.css)